Fox Corp. must face Smartmatic's $2.7 billion defamation suit

 Fox's "argument here is that plaintiffs' alleged damages are so extenuated from their actual lost profits that they were pleaded and/or sought in order to chill defendant's free speech rights.
 That argument has not yet been adjudicated in any court," the judge wrote.

-Last year, Fox Corp. agreed to pay $787.5 million to Dominion Voting Systems to settle similar, but separate claims, moments before they went to trial in a Delaware court.
+Last year, Fox Corp. agreed to pay $787.5 million to Dominion Voting Systems to settle similar but separate claims, moments before they were to go to trial in a Delaware court.
+The settlement between Dominion and Fox won’t weigh heavily on the current case, the judge wrote in one of his Wednesday orders, because that case was settled by the parties — not a court of law.

 "We will be ready to defend this case surrounding extremely newsworthy events when it goes to trial, likely in 2025," a Fox spokesperson said in a statement Thursday.
 "As a report prepared by our financial expert shows, Smartmatic’s damages claims are implausible, disconnected from reality, and on their face intended to chill First Amendment freedoms."